SamSlutz/General-Procedure-Tracker/README.md

 python tracker_gui_tk.py
 ```

-On first launch, the app looks for a `people.csv` file in the project root.
-This repo includes a blank template and a file of synthetic demo data; rename whichever one you want to start with to `people.csv`.
+This repo includes a blank `people.csv` (inside `builds/`) with the header row already set, so you can run it immediately without creating your own data file.

 ## Usage